zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 Unsuccessful authorization returns a 403 error code.

-### Request
+### Requests

-GET /cloud-gateway/api/v1/registry                   List services in all domains GET /cloud-gateway/api/v1/registry/{apimlId}    List services in apimlId domain
+* `GET /cloud-gateway/api/v1/registry`
+This request lists services in all domains.

+* `GET /cloud-gateway/api/v1/registry/{apimlId}`
+This request lists services in the apimlId domain.

 ### Response